dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Geometry/AlgebraicGeometry.md

-# Tuesday, September 08
+# Dimension (Tuesday, September 08)

 Review: we discussed irreducible components.
-Recall that the *Zariski topology* on an affine variety $X$ has affine subvarieties as closed sets, and a *noetherian space* has no infinitely decreasing chains of closed subspaces.
+Recall that the *Zariski topology* on an affine variety $X$ has affine subvarieties as closed sets, and a *Noetherian space* has no infinitely decreasing chains of closed subspaces.

-We showed that any noetherian space has a decomposition into irreducible components $X = \union X_i$ with $X_i$ closed, irreducible, and unique such that no two are subsets of each other.
+We showed that any Noetherian space has a decomposition into irreducible components $X = \union X_i$ with $X_i$ closed, irreducible, and unique such that no two are subsets of each other.
 Applying this to affine varieties, a descending chain of subspaces $X_0 \supsetneq X_1 \cdots$ in $X$ corresponds to an increasing chain of ideals $I(X_0) \subsetneq I(X_1) \cdots$ in $A(X)$.
-Since $\kx{n}$ is a noetherian ring, this chain terminates, so affine varieties are noetherian.
+Since $\kx{n}$ is a Noetherian ring, this chain terminates, so affine varieties are Noetherian.

 ## Dimension